 Adjust the temperature:

-As mentioned earlier, set your iron according to the symbols on the label.
-For delicate fabrics, such as silk or polyester, use a low temperature and iron the clothes inside out.
+As mentioned above, set your iron temperature according to the symbols on the label.
+For delicate fabrics, such as silk or polyester, use a low temperature and iron clothes inside out.

 Using a steamer for delicate fabrics:

-To avoid damaging delicate fibers, the steamer is an ideal alternative to traditional ironing.
-It allows you to gently remove wrinkles from your clothes without crushing them.
+To avoid damaging delicate fibres, a steamer is an ideal alternative to traditional ironing.
+It gently smoothes your clothes without crushing them.

 Fold or hang? :

-Hang delicate or wrinkle-prone garments, such as shirts and jackets.
-Sweaters and other knitwear should be folded to prevent them from losing their shape.
+Hang up clothes made of delicate materials or those that crease easily, such as shirts and jackets.
+Jumpers and other knitted items should be folded to prevent warping.

-Use protective covers to store clothes that you won't wear for several months, such as winter coats or summer clothes.
+Use protective covers to store items you won't be wearing for several months, such as winter coats or summer clothes.

-Knowing how to care for your laundry is essential to prolong the life of your clothes and avoid washing accidents.
-By mastering the decoding of labels and applying good washing, drying and ironing practices, you will be able to preserve your favorite clothes for a long time.
+Knowing how to look after your clothes is essential if you want to extend their life and avoid washing accidents.
+By mastering the art of deciphering labels and applying good practices for washing, drying and ironing, you can keep your favourite clothes in mint condition for a long time to come.